-Large cavernous manufacturing centers withstand complexities with voluminous staff, high traffic, inconsistent climate control, and ongoing pressure to create productive working environments so output goals are reached month after month.The Campbell Soup Company, one of the largest international food companies with products in 120 countries, operates a sprawling, 2.4 million-sq.-ft. facility on a 949-acre parcel that hugs the Maumee River in Ohio.
-The plant, recognized as Food Processing Magazine’s 2014 Green Plant of the Year, is a thermal processing powerhouse cranking out 107 million cases of soups, juices, beverages and sauces annually.
+Cavernous manufacturing centers grapple with complexities — numerous staff, high traffic, inconsistent climate control, and ongoing pressure to create productive working environments to hit output goals month after month.The Campbell Soup Company, one of the largest international food companies with products in 120 countries, operates a sprawling, 2.4 million-sq.-ft. facility on a 949-acre parcel hugging the Maumee River in Ohio.
+The plant, recognized as Food Processing Magazine’s 2014 Green Plant of the Year, is a thermal processing powerhouse cranking out 107 million cases of soups, juices, beverages, and sauces annually.

-The Mars Air Systems air curtain solution was able to produce a precision air barrier with a concentrated blast of air that used only three (3) total horsepower versus the excessive 15 hp found in the ineffective collection of fans.With a proven ability to predictably and consistently stop air transfer and an energy consumption five times smaller than that of the fans, the Mars solution consumes the energy equivalency of one standard metal parking light with a 1500-watt metal halide bulb turned on for one hour.
+The Mars Air Systems air curtain solution was able to produce a precision air barrier with a concentrated blast of air that used only three (3) total horsepower versus the excessive 15 hp of the old collection of fans.With a proven ability to predictably and consistently stop air transfer and an energy consumption a fifth the size of the fans, the Mars solution consumes the energy equivalency of one standard metal parking light with a 1500-watt metal halide bulb operating for one hour.
 The doorway-affixed air curtain also completely eliminated the view obstruction of the fans.

-For high-value product manufacturers, controlling the manufacturing environment and atmosphere within a narrow degree of variability means saving tens of thousands of dollars eliminating defects.Both Subaru of America and a BMW-contractor, TW Fitting NA, LLC, used the Mars Air Systems air curtain to deliver a superior non-traditional solution for their manufacturing challenges.
-The Mars Engineering team’s solution helped prep the tires TW Fitting NA prepares for BMW vehicles by simply suspending nine electrically-heated air curtains over the tire conveyor belt.
-The solution enabled the tires to be heated just enough to create a more pliable rubber and eliminate the splitting, beading and rim damage which occurred when the rubber was colder.
-The Mars solution then did its part to lower energy costs by eliminating the need for an energy-gulping and unwieldy liquid-propane solution.
-Similarly, when Subaru needed near-pristine atmospheric conditions for their paint booths, five separate Mars air curtains were installed in the hallway paint room entryway to act as an “air shower” for workers.
+For high-value product manufacturers, controlling the plant environment and atmosphere within a narrow degree of variability means saving tens of thousands of dollars by eliminating defects.Both Subaru of America and a TW Fitting NA, LLC, a BMW-contractor, used the Mars Air Systems air curtain to deliver a superior non-traditional solution for their manufacturing challenges.
+The Mars Engineering team’s solution helped prepare the tires that TW Fitting NA prepares for BMW vehicles by suspending electrically-heated air curtains over the tire conveyor belt.
+The curtains heated the tires just enough to create a more pliable rubber and eliminate the splitting, beading, and rim damage which had occurred with the colder rubber.
+The Mars solution also helped to lower energy costs by eliminating the need for an energy-gulping and unwieldy liquid-propane solution.
+Similarly, when Subaru needed near-pristine atmospheric conditions for their paint booths, Mars air curtains were installed in the hallway paint room entryway to act as a five-stage “air shower” for workers.
 Using the sequence of units, the Mars team was able to virtually eliminate dust and hair from the worker’s clothing so particles could no longer mar the painted finish.

-While a Health Department code may prescribe air curtains to create cleaner, pest-free food prep areas, the real mandate comes from patrons.Creating a pest-free space with evenly distributed conditioned air does more than give guests the impression of clean, it’s actually a building block to designing a truly hygienic venue.
-Food poisoning is directly linked to flies who carry pathogenic organisms that cause E. coli, salmonella and shingles and introduce other bacteria.
-Working hand in hand with the sanitation protocols you already have, Mars Air Systems’ air curtains above entry doors, pass through windows and back receiving doors becomes a silent sentry that seizes control to keep the uninvited out.
-And, we’ve been doing that for over 50 years for iconic hospitality brands such as Panda Express, In-N-Out Burger, Taco Bell, Subway, Olive Garden and growing up-and-comers like Smashburger and Five Guys Burgers.
-Whether it’s the need for a recessed unit that blends seamlessly in a well-defined décor vision, or defense against brutal weather conditions -- both hot and cold -- or the need for food storage areas to be vigorously defended Mars products have been the solution of choice for the most demanding operators world-wide.
+While a Health Department code may prescribe air curtains to create cleaner, pest-free food prep areas, the real mandate comes from patrons.Creating a pest-free space with evenly–distributed conditioned air does more than give guests the impression of cleanliness, it’s actually a building block to designing a truly hygienic venue.
+Food poisoning is directly linked to flies who carry pathogenic organisms that cause E. coli, salmonella, and shingles and introduce other bacteria.
+Working hand-in-hand with the sanitation protocols you already have, Mars Air Systems’ air curtains above entry doors, pass through windows, and back receiving doors become silent sentries that seize control to keep out the uninvited.
+We’ve been doing that for over 50 years for iconic hospitality brands such as Panda Express, In-N-Out Burger, Taco Bell, Subway, and Olive Garden as well as growing up-and-comers like Smashburger and Five Guys Burgers.
+Whether you need a recessed unit that blends seamlessly with a well-defined décor, or defense against brutal weather conditions (hot or cold), or vigorous defense for food storage areas, Mars products have been the solution of choice for the most demanding operators world-wide.